 The size of the database also affects the price.
 A higher-end telescope will contain a database with tens of thousands rather than thousands of objects.

-Can you hook a computerized telescope up to a PC?
+Can you hook a telescope up to a PC?

 Yes, with more expensive models, it is possible to do this.
 Being able to hook your telescope up to a PC is quite an advantage.
 If you can hook your telescope up to a PC, the database stays up to date.
 New comets and other objects will pass into visible range over time.
 If the database remains the same as when you buy the telescope, you will not be able to track these objects.
 If you can hook your telescope up to a PC, you can observe new astronomical events.

 Manual telescopes do have one advantage, and that is that they tend to have more power.
-If you want a great deal of power for a reasonable price, you might choose to go with a non-computerized telescope.
-Telescopes that are both powerful and computerized may go beyond what you can afford.
+If you want a great deal of power for a reasonable price, you might choose to go with a non-GoTo telescope.
+Telescopes that are both powerful and GoTo may go beyond what you can afford.
 Therefore, there is still a market for manual telescopes.